Host an international youth and bring the richness of the world to your home!

 What are requirements of host families?

-- The host family application process includes completing an application, reference and background checks and an in-home interview with a 4-H staff member from Michigan State University Extension or volunteer.
+- The host family application process includes completing an application, reference and background checks and an in-home interview with a 4-H staff member from Michigan State University Extension.

 - Families are not required to participate in any specific activities

 - Host families do not need to be able to speak Japanese in order to host.

 - The Japanese youth may share a bedroom with a child of the same gender, but they do need to have their own bed.

 - Delegates can attend a summer camp (cost covered up to $250, if pre-approved by the State Coordinator) with their host sibling.